EveOfMaly/mini-crm/notes.md

 - I want to lougout of my account
 - So that I end my session

+Below actions require logged in

 Have instructions on how to use the tool   -> /user/app/home

+Create a page -> /users/page/new  [X]

 See a view of all the users contact    -> /user/app/crm